Goshido/android-vulkan/docs/data-compression.md

 -q = -r - ai - bj - ck
 $$

-Taking square root from negative value will produce [_NaN_](https://en.wikipedia.org/wiki/NaN) on _GPU_.
 To solve this issue the implementation will always select quaternion with nonnegative $r$ component.
 Good news this selection can be done offline at asset exporting stage.

-Another issue comes from computations in `float16_t` precision.
+Last issue comes from computations in `float16_t` precision.
 Sometimes square root will be negative due to rounding errors.
-To solve this issue the recovering process uses module:
+Taking square root from negative value will produce [_NaN_](https://en.wikipedia.org/wiki/NaN) on _GPU_.
+To solve this issue the recovering process uses absolute value under square root:

 $$r = \sqrt{|1 - a^2 - b^2 - c^2|}$$